Hoale2908/Mortgage_Loans_Data_Preprocessing/README.md

 - **Matplotlib, Seaborn:** For data visualization.

 ## Dataset
 The dataset contains information on mortgage loan applications from 2019.
-It includes 32 features.
+It includes 32 features and can be downloaded from [Kaggle](https://www.kaggle.com/datasets/yasserh/loan-default-dataset).

 ## Future Enhancements
 - Implement additional preprocessing techniques for more complex datasets.